akcsbc/cd0385-project-starter/project/project_report.md

 ![model_test_score.png](model_test_score.png)

 ## Summary
-3 different approaches were presented: using raw data, feature engineering and hyperparameter tuning in AutoGluon regression TabularPredictor.
+4 different approaches were presented: using raw data, feature engineering, hyperparameter_tune_kwargs and hyperparameter_tune_kwargs along with hyperparameter tuning in AutoGluon regression TabularPredictor.
 In terms of improvement, the best results were achieved by identifying new features.